Electron Microscopy

 This notebook visualizes the strategy learned by a neural network to denoise real electron-microscopy data, by visualizing equivalent filters that are equal to the network gradient with respect to its input.

 More code for denoising electron-microscopy data, as well as simulated data, can be found here.
-In addition, see the following links for the code and real data used in the paper Visualizing nanoparticle surface dynamics and instabilities enabled by deep denoising.
+In addition, see the following links for the code and real data used in the article Visualizing nanoparticle surface dynamics and instabilities enabled by deep denoising.